certik/theoretical-physics/src/quantum/hf.rst

 Derivation
 ----------

-The interacting Hamiltonian is (see the general QFT notes for derivation):
+The interacting Hamiltonian for many body Schrödinger equation is (see the general QFT notes for derivation):

 .. math::